waxbetty/Sushi-fork-1/readme.md

 ## Homework

+### Class 3 Homework

+1. reimplement the entire JavaScript for the popover, pay attention to the document provided in the read me
+1. fix the css for the closer button
+1. fix the JavaScript so the # links jump to the top of the page
+1. check your git install and configure it using the two Github links below or try [this](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)

 Use you newly acquired CSS and HTML skills to improve the design the restaurant review page so that it looks better.
 You may examine the two files I showed (ver1.html and ver2.html) in the `other > home-work-samples` directory for inspiration.

 1. Play [Practice your CSS selectors](https://flukeout.github.io) - see how far you can get